grwhite0/grwhite0/README.md

 Junior at Washington and Lee University

-Economics major, minors in Computer Science and Data Science
+Economics and Computer Science double major

 Probably drinking coffee and doing work
 <!--